OpenTimer/Parser-SPEF/README.md

 | ports                  | `std::vector<Port>` | the set of ports in ***PORTS** section. `Port` is a `struct` |
 | nets                   | `std::vector<Net> nets`| the set of nets in ***D\_NET** section. `Net` is a `struct`  |

-The `struct Spef` has following public member APIs:
+The `struct Spef` has following member APIs:

 | Name | Argument | Return | Description |
 | ------ |:------------------| :-------------- | :-------------- |